metamn/test-scss-imports/README.md

 ## Imports

-No matter if you have a global / globbing / one time import of all mixins, or, you import them in individual files like in React.
+No matter if you have a global / globbing / one time import of all mixins, or, you import them in individual files like in React &mdash; the final, minified CSS file size will be the same.

 Data: